spatialcarpentry/data-hygiene/_posts/2002-12-30-data-cleaning.md

 ## Data Redundancy

-Keeping redundant data in your dataset can seem like a good idea in case we mess up one column or row, then we can copy/paste the original data.
+Keeping redundant data in your dataset can seem like a good idea in-case we mess up one column or row, then we can copy/paste the original data.
 This safeguard can introduce inconsistency and corruption into our data if we are not careful.

 | id || temp || tempCel |
 |:---:|-|:-------:|-|:--------:|